falconx/encounter-react/README.md

  1. [ ] Quiz system.
  2. [ ] Show help screen for first time users.
  3. [ ] Prevent the user from exposing their name until some circumstance(s) - Quiz system.

+ Phase 10:
+ 1. [ ] Get a PhoneGap client build working.
+ 2. [ ] https only server.